zsteinkamp/m4l-AutomationStepper/README.md

 This is a Max For Live device that will turn continuous automation input into stair-stepped output.

-For example, you can map an LFO outputting a sine wave to this device's input, then configure the device to generate steps at a tempo-synced or free time interval.
+For example, you can map an LFO outputting a sine wave to this device's input, then configure the device to generate steps at a tempo-synced or free time interval, automating up to 8 other parameters.

 Here is an image AutomationStepper turning a sine wave into 1/8 note steps.
 ![How it Looks](images/device.png)